SifatAli008/CapitalLeaf/BACKEND_SETUP.md

 mongod

 # Or use MongoDB Atlas (cloud)
-# Update MONGODB_URI in .env with your Atlas connection string
+# Update DATABASE_URL in .env with your Atlas connection string
 ```

 ### 4. Start the Server